DCSO/MISP-dockerized/README.md

 ### Delete the Docker Instance
 To delete everything e.g. to start from scratch you can use this:
 ```
-&> make delete
+$> make delete
 ```
 This delete the MISP images, network, containers and volumes.

 **Warning**
-`make delete` delete all volumes, leading to a loss of all your data.
+`make delete` deletes **all** volumes, leading to a loss of all your data.
 Make sure you have saved everything before you run it.

 ### Cannot download Docker images behind a proxy